Authority (novel): Plot summary

-Control suspects that he is under hypnosis and (correctly) surmises that his handler, "The Voice," is hypnotizing him to steer his investigation.
+Control suspects that he is under hypnosis and (correctly) surmises that his handler, "The Voice", is hypnotizing him to steer his investigation.
 He is able to throw off the effects of hypnosis and work more independently, but this alienates him from Central, and he relies on his mother to protect him from retaliation.
-Central forcibly removes the biologist from the Southern Reach, as they believe Control has developed an emotional attachment to her.
+Central forcibly removes Ghost Bird from the Southern Reach, as they believe Control has developed an emotional attachment to her.

-Control visits the previous director's house and makes discoveries that hint at a connection to Area X. After returning to Southern Reach headquarters, he has an unsettling interaction with one of the scientists in a hidden room.
-He tries to go to the science division but finds his path blocked by a wall that should not exist and appears to be alive.
+Control visits the previous director's house and makes discoveries that hint at her more personal connection to Area X. After returning to Southern Reach headquarters, he has an unsettling interaction when, in a hidden room, he discovers one of his scientists, who seems to have lost his mind, creating a collection of nightmarish paintings of Southern Reach personnel.
+He tries to go to the science division but finds his path blocked by a wall that should not exist that appears to be breathing.
 As he runs upstairs in terror, he sees that the border of Area X is moving, encroaching on the facility and leading with it a replica of the director.
 Control is the only member of Southern Reach who reacts to this development with alarm, and he abandons the facility as Area X envelops it.
 Returning home to pack, he encounters his mother and learns more about what has been happening.
-Control also realizes the director's identity as the little girl in a photo found at the lighthouse in Area X. This completely alters his outlook, as it is now clear that she is somehow profoundly interlinked with the anomaly.
+Control also realizes the previous director was the little girl in a photo found at the lighthouse in Area X. This completely alters his outlook, as it is now clear that she is somehow profoundly interlinked with the anomaly.

-Control also learns that the biologist has escaped Central.
+Control also learns that Ghost Bird has escaped Central.
 Based on his intuition and knowledge of the biologist's background, Control travels to the site of an old field study she had conducted before she came to the Southern Reach, with Central close behind despite his efforts to dodge their agents.
-Control finally meets the biologist at a remote location where she has unexpectedly created another portal to Area X at the bottom of a pool of water, a gateway that she believes has formed from a "brightness" she carried that has run its course through her.
+Control finally meets Ghost Bird at a remote location where she has unexpectedly created another portal to Area X at the bottom of a pool of water, a gateway that she believes has formed from a "brightness" she carried that has run its course through her.
 She jumps into the pool, and Control, hearing a voice in his head urging him to follow her, also jumps.